-The job of the Arizona Board of Pharmacy is to protect and promote the welfare of the people of Arizona.
-They do this by ensuring each person who holds a license as a pharmacy professional in the State of Arizona is competent to practice safely.
+The Arizona Board of Pharmacy protects and promotes the welfare of the people of Arizona.
+They do this by ensuring each person who holds a license as a pharmacy professional in the State of Arizona is competent and able to practice safely.
 This means the Arizona Board of Pharmacy has the authority to discipline the license of any pharmacy professional.
-Chelle Law’s Arizona Board of Pharmacy Attorneys have represented over 1000 health care professionals before Arizona licensing boards and have the experience needed to help pharmacy professionals with Arizona Board of Pharmacy matters.
+Chelle Law’s Arizona Board of Pharmacy Attorneys have represented over 1,000 health care professionals before Arizona licensing boards.
+At Chelle Law our attorney’s have the experience to help pharmacy professionals with all Arizona Board of Pharmacy matters.
 We can assist all pharmacy professionals with Arizona Board of Pharmacy issues, including:

 - Pharmacy Intern

 Who can file a complaint against a pharmacy professional?
 Patients, health care facilities, other professionals, among others.
 When the Arizona Board of Pharmacy receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the complaint isn’t dismissed).
 If the board initiates an investigation, the pharmacy professional receives notice and the board assigns an investigator to the case.
 Please note, having an attorney during this step can be crucial.
 This is because the pharmacy professionals will need to submit a response, interview with the investigator while also possibly appearing at a Arizona Board of Pharmacy Meeting.